A general purpose programming language. It is used for:

 -- evaluates to [4,6,10]

-for a database as an association list (a list of tuples of keys and values) of tables and table namesDatabase
+type for a database as an association list (a list of tuples of keys and values) of tables and table namesDatabase valueDefine a myMap function.

 Use: